Non-divergence evolution operators modeled on H\"ormander vector fields with Dini continuous coefficients: Cauchy problem for H and properties of

 In this section we use the fundamental solution $\Gamma$ previously constructed to build a solution for the Cauchy problem

-\\ under suitable assumptions about the regularity and growth of both $f$ and $g$ and with $T>0$ small enough.
-We also exploit the result concerning the homogeneous version of (\ref{Cauchy pb H}) (see Theorem \ref{thm homogeneous Cauchy pb} below) to prove that $\Gamma$ is non-negative, thus concluding the proof of Theorem \ref{existence and gaussian estimates fund sol H}.
+under suitable assumptions about the regularity and growth of both $f$ and $g$ and with $T>0$ small enough.
+We also exploit the result concerning the homogeneous version of (\ref{Cauchy pb H}) (see Theorem \ref{thm homogeneous Cauchy pb} below) to prove lower Gaussian estimates for $\Gamma$, thus concluding the proof of Theorem \ref{existence and gaussian estimates fund sol H}.

-\begin{definition} By \emph{solution} of the problem (\ref{Cauchy pb H}) we mean a function $u : \mathbb{R}^n \times (0,T) \to \mathbb{R}$ with the following properties: \begin{enumerate} \item [(i)] $u \in \mathfrak{C}^2(\mathbb{R}^n \times (0,T))$ (see Definition \ref{def of C2}); \item [(ii)] $u$ satisfies the equation $Hu=f$ pointwise, that is \\ $Hu(x,t) = f(x,t) \forall (x,t) \in \mathbb{R}^n \times (0,T)$; \item[(iii)] the initial datum $g$ is assumed as a pointwise limit, namely for every $x_0 \in \mathbb{R}^n$ it holds that \\ $u(x,t) \longrightarrow g(x_0) \text{as} \:\, \widehat{d}((x,t),(x_0,0)) = d(x,x_0) + \sqrt{t} \to 0$. \end{enumerate} \end{definition}
+\begin{definition} By \emph{solution} of the problem (\ref{Cauchy pb H}) we mean a function $u : \mathbb{R}^n \times (0,T) \to \mathbb{R}$ with the following properties: \begin{enumerate} \item [(i)] $u \in \mathfrak{C}^2(\mathbb{R}^n \times (0,T))$ (see Definition \ref{def of C2}); \item [(ii)] $u$ satisfies the equation $Hu=f$ pointwise, that is \\ $Hu(x,t) = f(x,t) \quad \forall (x,t) \in \mathbb{R}^n \times (0,T)$; \item[(iii)] the initial datum $g$ is assumed as a pointwise limit, namely for every $x_0 \in \mathbb{R}^n$ it holds that \\ $u(x,t) \longrightarrow g(x_0) \quad \text{as} \:\, {d}_p((x,t),(x_0,0)) = d(x,x_0) + \sqrt{|t|} \to 0$. \end{enumerate} \end{definition}